If you are deciding between a Maine Coon vs Russian Blue, it might be hard to choose between two such gorgeous breeds.

 Colors and Patterns

-The only pattern these cats do not come in is colorpoint, and the only colors they cannot be are rare dilutes like:
+The only pattern this cat breed does not come in is colorpoint, and the only colors they cannot be found in are rare dilutes like:

 Interestingly though, the Maine Coon can be found in blue!
-Yes, you heard that correctly.
-Take a sneak peek at the fabulous blue Maine Coon cat, here.
+Take a sneak peek at this fabulous Blue Maine Coon Cat Guide.

-Some Russian Blue kittens have faint stripes when they are born, but as they mature, all cats of this breed have a solid blue coat.
+Some Russian Blue kittens have faint, “ghost” stripes on their tails when they are born, which disappear as they mature.

 Personality and Temperament

-They are incredibly athletic with a strong hunting drive, and they can easily become bored with regular cat toys, so make sure you buy them Fun Cat Toys like these.
+This athletic cat breed has a strong hunting drive and can easily become bored with regular cat toys, so make sure you buy them Fun Cat Toys like these.

 By comparison, Russian Blues are more reserved than Maine Coons.
 They are quieter and prefer to live in calm, quiet households.

-These cats tend to shy away from strangers, and will usually hide under the couch or bed when company comes over!
+These cats tend to shy away from strangers and may hide under the couch or bed when company comes over!
 As with many cats, their response to their environment depends on socialization as a kitten.

-Instead, they prefer to follow their owners around from room to room, either curling up on your lap or watching you from afar.
+Instead, they enjoy following their owners around from room to room, either curling up on their lap or watching them from afar.

 Maine Coons are among the most family-friendly cat breeds out there.
 Their sociable and patient nature means they get along great with kids and adults alike.

-They hate being left alone for long periods of time, so they tend to do best in households with lots of family members or people who can give them plenty of attention.
+They hate being left alone for long periods, so they tend to do best in households with lots of family members or people who can give them plenty of attention.